spock74/lisp-is-almost-all-i-need/README.md

 # Parens & Power (P&P): The Lisp Way

-**P&Pr** is an interactive very simple scketch of aeducational app designed to geing start with the fundamentals of Scheme/Lisp.
-Inspired by the legendary **SICP** (*Structure and Interpretation of Computer Programs*), it provides a seamless, zero-latency environment to explore functional programming, homoiconicity, and metaprogramming.
+**P&P** is an minimalist interactive of aeducational app designed to geing start with the fundamentals of Scheme/Lisp.
+Inspired by the [legendary **SICP** (*Structure and Interpretation of Computer Programs*)](https://sarabander.github.io/sicp/), it provides a seamless, zero-latency environment to explore functional programming, homoiconicity, and metaprogramming.

+> There are not real lessons yet, just sketchs.

-## System Architecture
+## Architecture

 The application is built with a focus on **persistence** and **instantaneous feedback**.
-Unlike traditional web-based interpreters that use high-overhead Web Workers, we leverage a main-thread singleton architecture to ensure that your definitions (functions and macros) persist throughout your entire learning session.
+It leverages a main-thread singleton architecture to ensure that definitions (functions and macros) persist throughout entire session.

-### System Topology
+### Topology adn Execution Sequence

 ```mermaid
 graph TD